AstarNetwork/astar-docs/docs/builder-guides/XVM and WASM/interact_with_wasm_contract.md

 ## Sending a transaction

-In addition to using the `.query.<messageName>` on a contract, the `.tx.<messageName>` method is provides to send an actual encoded transaction to the contract, allow for execution and have this applied in a block.
+In addition to using the `.query.<messageName>` on a contract, the `.tx.<messageName>` method is provided to send an actual encoded transaction to the contract, allow for execution and have this applied in a block.
 Expanding on our previous examples, we can now execute and then retrieve the subsequent value -

 ```javascript
 // We will use these values for the execution